 Back to overview

-Constitution-Building and the Rule of Law
+Constitutional Governance and Rule of Law

 Meeting the Challenges of Today and the Future

-• Political rights of the diaspora in the age of globalization;
+• Political rights of the diaspora in the age of globalization

-• Constitutionalized environmental protection;
+• Constitutionalized environmental protection

-• Fourth-generation economic, social, and cultural rights; and
+• Fourth-generation economic, social and cultural rights

 To find out more, contact us.